catfact/ztsingou/readme.md

 'gain',

 -- iterations per sample. this is rounded to an integer.
--- increaseing IPS divides pitch, multiplies CPU 'ips',
+-- increasing IPS multiplies both pitch and CPU
+'ips',

 -- number of masses to compute per string